hestabroo/website/_posts/2025-08-11-biketheft.md

 ## Final Thoughts
 That's all for this one!
 A very fun quick little analysis, and a surprisingly great opportunity for predictive modelling.
 Working with such high-dimensionality data, this was a great opportunity to apply SHAP scores to start untangling the inner workings of a non-deterministic model.
 I would classify this project more as "fun data to play with" than "actually valuable finding" as I think there's some pretty serious limitations in the dataset that limit any real applicability:

-- **Lack of Control Data**:  While the dataset of stolen bikes is great, what's sorely missing is a dataset of *not stolen* bikes.
-Without the ability to control for theft as a *percentage*, there's a very fair criticism that what we've really created here is just a map of high-traffic areas.
+- **Lack of Control Data**:  While the dataset of stolen bikes is great, what's sorely missing is a dataset of *not-stolen* bikes.
+Without the ability to control for theft as a percentage, there's a very fair criticism that what we've really created here is just a map of high-traffic areas.
 When we're only trying to predict the absolute number of bicycle thefts, super dangerous low-traffic areas look exactly the same as extremely safe high-traffic ones.
-What would actually be useful (and I suspect how most people are initially interpreting this map) is a map of areas where your bike is *likely* to get stolen - which requires a theft *rate*, not just an absolute number.
+What would actually be useful (and I suspect how most people initially interpret the above) is a map of areas where your bike is *likely* to get stolen - which requires a theft *rate*, not just an absolute number.
 I could have started to get at this by incorporating geographic population density, but that seemed like overkill for what this was.<br>We can even see implications of this limitation in the predictive model, where it's effectively just saying "lots of stuff" = "probably more theft".
-Bicycle rental racks are prime example of this, since presumably the Toronto Bike Share service was intentional about placing rental racks in high-traffic (specifically, high *bicycle* traffic) areas.
-Intuitively, I would hypothesize that the presence of rental racks actually has a *negative* impact on theft rates (since less people even bring their own bikes), and what we're seeing here is just a very strong correlator with "places people like to lock bikes".<br>I did attempt to measure this weakness by adding a dummy feature to the model for "total number of features".
+Bicycle rental racks are prime example of this, since presumably the Toronto Bike Share service was intentional about placing rental racks in high-traffic (specifically, high-*bicycle*-traffic) areas.
+Intuitively, I would hypothesize that the presence of rental racks actually has a *negative* impact on theft rates (since less people bring their own bikes), and what we're seeing here is just a very strong correlation with "places people like to lock bikes".<br>I did attempt to measure this weakness by adding a dummy feature to the model for "total number of features".
 If this had come out as one of the top predictors then I probably would have just thrown the whole model out.
 The fact that this wasn't a strong predictor and the presence of non-linear and multi-feature relationships implies that the model was at least finding *some* valueable insights - but I would take this whole thing with a very sizeable grain of salt.
 - **Incomplete Picture of Theft**: Notably, this dataset only includes **police-reported** incidents, which I would hypothesize are a small fraction of total bicycle thefts.
-There's a long list of socio-economic and cost-of-bike biases included in which incidents riders choose to report, which I suspect are skewing even the relative distribution of theft we see in this data.
+There's a long list of socio-economic and cost-of-bike biases that could influence which incidents riders choose to report, which I suspect are skewing even the relative distribution of theft we see in this data.
 - **Broad Categorization of Geographic Features**: While the OSM data is great, its geographic features are quite broadly categorized - which limits the depth of insights we can draw about the true "makeup" of a neighbourhood.
 Additional feature metadata (e.g. popularity, peak business times, rating, cost) could reveal a lot of interesting trends that are missed when all establishments are just lumped together as "restaurant".
-Similarly, the open-sourced and unstandardized nature of OSM data may introduce biases around which features were tagged and how (e.g. is this complex "one apartment" or 100).
-That said, I do love working with open-sourced data for exactly these same reasons since it's very cool to see valuable high-level trends be able emerge from such "messy" data when the scale is large enough.
+Similarly, the open-sourced and unstandardized nature of OSM data may introduce biases around which features were chosen to be tagged and how (e.g. is this complex "one apartment" or 100).
+That said, I do love working with open-sourced data for exactly these same reasons, since it's very cool to see meaningful high-level trends emerge from such "messy" data when the scale is large enough.

 That's all for this time!
 Thanks so much for checking this out, and go ride a bike!

 Cheers,<br>Hayden